tabreturn/tabreturn.github.io/_posts/2019-02-28-processing.py_in_ten_lessons--07-_mouse_and_keyboard_interaction.md

 Currently, you have no means of controlling the flow of colour.
 To turn the brush on and off, we will add some code that activates it only while the mouse's left-click button is held down.

 While any mouse button is held down, the `mousePressed` system variable is equal to `True`.
 The `mouseButton` variable can be used to determine which button that is -- either `LEFT`, `RIGHT`, or `CENTER`.
 However, the `mousePressed` variable reverts to `False` once you have released, but `mouseButton` retains its value until another is clicked.
-For this reason, its best to use these two variables in combination with one another.
+For this reason, it's best to use these two variables in combination with one another.
 Insert the following `if` statement to control when the `line` function is active.

 {% highlight py %}
     ...